irshath1022im/als-medicine-laravel9-tailwind-breeze/README.md

     ** New Badge Creation - Done
     ** Badge Edit - 80%
     ** Badge - Delete
+    Important!
+Before delete, has to check , it has consumption or not...
     ** PopUp - Receivings
     ** PopUp - Consumptions
     ** Consumption - Create